-Vomiting is the forceful exit of stomach contents through the mouth.
+Vomiting is the forceful discharge of your stomach contents through the mouth.
 Nausea or stomach upset typically occurs before a person vomits.

 The following are possible causes of chest pain and vomiting:

 - carbon monoxide poisoning

 Seek immediate medical help if you think a heart attack is causing your chest pain and vomiting.
 Call 911 or local emergency services if you experience those symptoms along with:

 - chest discomfort with pain radiating to the jaw

 - chest discomfort that radiates to one arm or the shoulders

 See your doctor within two days if your vomiting doesn’t subside or if it’s severe and you can’t keep fluids down after one day.
 You should also see your doctor immediately if you’re vomiting blood, especially if it’s accompanied by dizziness or breathing changes.